Injete Chesoni is a poet, artist, and entrepreneur who is on a quest to leave footprints on the sands of time.

 Death Is Sad for Those Left Behind

-Surprisingly, it was not the story of Michael Jackson’s passing, I was shocked and saddened by the death of Michael Jackson but the story that remained with me was the shooting death of Steve McNair.
-Not because I am a football fan or a Steve McNair fan for that matter but more so because of the human interest angle of the story.
-It got me thinking about his wife and children and how difficult it must be for them to deal with his death given the way in which he departed from this world.
+Surprisingly, it was not the story of Michael Jackson’s passing; I was shocked and saddened by the death of Michael Jackson, but the story that remained with me was the shooting death of Steve McNair—not because I am a football fan or a Steve McNair fan, for that matter, but more so because of the human interest angle of the story.
+It got me thinking about his wife and children and how difficult it must be for them to deal with his death, given how he departed from this world.

-A Consoling Poem: Death Is Nothing At All
+A Consoling Poem: Death Is Nothing at All

 Death is nothing at all.